-- Where a business is carried on or exercised partly within and partly outside Kenya a resident person, the whole of the gains or profits from that business shall be deemed to have accrued in or to have been derived from Kenya;
+- Where a business is carried on or exercised partly within and partly outside Kenya by a resident person, the whole of the gains or profits from that business shall be deemed to have accrued in or to have been derived from Kenya;

-- A sum received under an insurance against loss of profits, or received way of damages for loss of trading stocks
+- A sum received under an insurance against loss of profits, or received by way of damages for loss of trading stocks

 - Reduction in specific provisions for bad debts which were allowed when created